 Criminology, School of Social Sciences, Faculty of Arts

-“Rebecca was only of the major reasons that I chose to come to Monash to do my PhD and I think one of the best things about doing my PhD here.”
+“Rebecca was one of the major reasons that I chose to come to Monash to do my PhD and I think one of the best things about doing my PhD here.”

 Associate Professor Adrian Carter